 (B) Building floor plans must be submitted for each building type.
 Building floor plans must include the locations of the accessible Units and must also include square footage calculations for balconies, breezeways, corridors and any other areas not included in net rentable area;

 (C) Unit floor plans for each type of Unit must be included in the Application and must include the square footage for each type of Unit.
 Unit floor plans must be submitted for the accessible Units.
-Applications for Adaptive Reuse are only required to include Unit floor plans for each distinct floor plan such as one-Bedroom, two-Bedroom and for all floor plans that vary in Net Rentable Area by 10% from the typical floor plan; and
+Applications for Adaptive Reuse are only required to include Unit floor plans for each distinct floor plan such as one-Bedroom, or two-Bedroom, and for all floor plans that vary in Net Rentable Area by 10% from the typical floor plan; and

 (D) Elevations must be submitted for each side of each building type (or include a statement that all other sides are of similar composition as the front) and include a percentage estimate of the exterior composition and proposed roof pitch.
 Applications for Rehabilitation and Adaptive Reuse may submit photographs if the Unit configurations are not being altered and post-renovation drawings must be submitted if Unit configurations are proposed to be altered.